bleonardb3/AI_POT_06-11-2020/Lab-2/README.md

 6. Calculate the COVID-19 vulnerability index
 7. Create a collection with a COVID-19 publication
 8. Perform Smart Document Understanding
-9. Apply NLP enrichments
-10. Create and run natural language queries
+9. Create and run Natural Language Queries
-11. Improve accuracy with Relevancy Training
+10. Improve accuracy with Relevancy Training